 - Are Porn Tube Sites Causing Erectile Dysfunction?

-UPDATE – Is Internet Pornography Causing Sexual Dysfunctions?
+1) Is Internet Pornography Causing Sexual Dysfunctions?
 A Review with Clinical Reports (2016) – An extensive review of the literature related to porn-induced sexual problems.
 Involving US Navy doctors, the review provides the latest data revealing a tremendous rise in youthful sexual problems.
 It also reviews the neurological studies related to porn addiction and sexual conditioning via Internet porn.
 The doctors provide 3 clinical reports of men who developed porn-induced sexual dysfunctions.
+Two of the three men healed their sexual dysfunctions by eliminating porn use.
+The third man experienced little improvement as he was unable to abstain from porn use.
+Excerpt:

-1) The Dual Control Model – The Role Of Sexual Inhibition & Excitation In Sexual Arousal And Behavior (2007) – Newly rediscovered and very convincing.
+4) The Dual Control Model – The Role Of Sexual Inhibition & Excitation In Sexual Arousal And Behavior (2007) – Newly discovered and very convincing paper from the Kinsey Institute.
 In an experiment employing video porn, 50% of the young men couldn’t become aroused or achieve erections with porn (average age was 29).
 The shocked researchers discovered that the men’s erectile dysfunction was,

 “related to high levels of exposure to and experience with sexually explicit materials.“